nour16/Data-Science/Project1/README.md

-# supervisedClassification
+# supervised Classification
-Comparing different suppervised classification algorithms
+The objective of this project is to compare different suppervised classification algorithms